An Overview of Universal Obstructions for Graph Parameters: Obstructions of vertex-minor-monotone parameters

 \subsection{Hierarchy of vertex-minor-monotone parameters}

 We conclude this section with the hierarchy of all vertex-minor-monotone parameters that we have considered, depicted in \autoref{fig_hierarchy_vminors}.

 We wish to stress that our presentation of vertex-minor-monotone parameters is not exhaustive.
 There are more vertex-minor-monotone parameters in the literature, for which universal obstructions have been studied.
 For this we refer the interested reader to \cite{KwonO14Unavoidable, KwonO20Scattered, KwonO21Graphs, NguyenO20Theaverage}.
+Also, see the survey of Oum \cite{Oum2017RankWidth} for a deeper overview of results regarding rankwidth and related parameters.